 Getting started with FDD Evaluator is as easy as 1, 2, 3 . . .

-(2) make payment based on his fixed-price quote with either PayPal or bank wire deposit;
+(2) make payment based on his fixed-price quote by direct bank (or wire) deposit;

 (3) review Mr. Franchise's personally-written detailed FDD review notes when emailed about a week later and schedule the included, follow-up call to discuss his findings and recommendations.